otavio-paz/otavio-paz.github.io/_projects/3_project.md

 ### Motivation

-This research addresses critical challenges in robotics and contributes to practical applications in service robots, autonomous vehicles, and other areas.
+This research addresses critical challenges in robotics and contributes to practical applications in service robots, autonomous vehicles in warehouses, and in other areas.

 ---